topiaruss/spray/README.md

 Getting started
 ---------------

-We're developing on Ubuntu 11.04, but OSX and other platforms should be fine too, given a few tweaks.
+We're developing on Ubuntu 11.04, and OSX.
+Other platforms should be fine too, given a few tweaks.

 Start by forking this repository, then clone it to your development